This article was last updated on Thursday, July 23, 2020 at 4:00pm.

 - Research is still ongoing and there have not been any studies done to see if contracting the COVID-19 infection now will make it harder to get pregnant later.

-- At this time, pregnant women don’t appear to be at a higher risk for contracting the virus.
+- At this time, pregnant people don’t appear to be at a higher risk for contracting the virus — but data shows they might be at a higher risk for severe illness.

 - If you don’t have COVID-19, there is no medical reason to change your plans about trying to conceive.
 In terms of limited access to medical care, we don’t know how long that will last.
 So, just like during any other time, when to try for kids is totally up to you.